carbon-re/interview-shc/README.interviewer.md

 ## Before starting

 - Do a terraform init in the src/infra directory.
-- `terraform destroy` any existing stuf
+- `terraform destroy` any existing stuff
 - Create a branch for your candidate to work on.
 Remember to commit often and push.

 ## Getting started